-Our Communion of Synodal Catholic Churches, of which the Diocese of Florida is a joyful part, seeks to actively engage all Gospel-minded people in the celebrations of life and community in the Catholic tradition.
+The Communion of Synodal Catholic Churches, of which our Diocese is a joyful part, seeks to actively engage all Gospel-minded people in the celebrations of life and community in the Catholic tradition.
 We take seriously the freedom of faith and conscience of the individual.
 We strive to be an inviting and participatory Church, open to diversity, accompanying people in their life journey, seeking to end the violence of poverty and the abuse of the poor, a gathering of local churches that is constantly being renewed, a Church that offers a home and protection, where each person can receive and live out their faith without fear.
 Our decisions are made by laity, clergy and bishop working together as interdependent voices.
 Our faith is celebrated together, rooted in tradition, open to the future.
 We warmly encourage you to look at our many resources so that you may better understand our household of faith.

 What is Synodal Catholic?